 This one she’s the least sure about: maybe 70% at most.
 From the time that passed between the two meetings, it seems clear there wasn’t nearly enough for a full interrogation by the psychic Leader.
 Leaf still doesn’t know what she met with the site security about, but if Yuuta had escaped, the more likely outcome would have been an immediate manhunt.

 Of course, there are other possibilities.
 Maybe Misty quickly sensed that Yuuta collaborated with one of the security, and called the meeting to find out which one.
-But there’s no account of returning to Yuuta after, and it still begs the question of where Daniel was.
+But there’s no account of returning to Yuuta after, and it still leaves unclear where Daniel was.
 Maybe he stayed with Yuuta, but in that case what happened to him afterward?
 No, it seems more likely that he was involved somehow.
 Maybe Daniel ran and left Yuuta alone in the room, but then who was left to watch him during the meeting?

 So.
 Daniel was likely gone by then.
 And Yuuta was likely dead, and thus not in need of supervision.